Our Three Step Process

 The model we install: Cold → Warm → Hot

-This is not theory.
+This isn’t theory.
 It’s an operating rule set.

 Cold leads